Jewish Studies Essay/Media Contest

 Students may submit work submitted for USC courses and, in the case of research papers, write a new essay.
 All submissions must be entirely original and unpublished.

-Submission: Submissions must be uploaded electronically by clicking this link or scanning the QR below.
+Submission: Submissions must be uploaded electronically by using the submission link or the QR code below.
 The subject line should include “Louchheim School Essay Competition.”
-Entries should be formatted double spaced, 12pt Times New Roman with 1” margins.
+Entries should be formatted double spaced, using 12pt Times New Roman with 1” margins.
 Please be sure to include a cover page with your full name, essay title, email address, telephone number, and current mailing address.
 Please do not include your name in the file name or beyond the title page.
 Essay submissions must be upload as a MS Word document (not PDF or Google Doc).
 Creative submissions must include a brief description and a link to a file saved on USC’s OneDrive.

 One entry (either written or creative) per student, please.